In this article:

 Of the 64% that had never taken a financial education class, 43% reported wanting to learn to save money, 38% wanted to learn how to manage their expenses, and another 36% said they wanted to take a class that taught them how to file their taxes.

-Two out of Three Gen Z Consumers Think High Schools Should Teach Financial Classes
+Three out of Four Gen Z Consumers Think High Schools Should Teach Financial Classes

 When it came to whether they wanted increased schooling on financial topics, a large majority—76%—of Gen Z consumers said that they thought their high school should have offered a class on managing finances.